ehsanmok/create-your-own-lang-with-rust/book/src/01_calculator/ast.md

 ## Abstract Syntax Tree (AST)

+> Think of source code as a *sentence* and the AST as its *diagram*.
+Just like "The cat sat on the mat" can be diagrammed into subject/verb/object, `1 + 2` can be diagrammed into left/operator/right.
+The AST is that diagram - it captures *structure*, not just text.

 AST comes into the picture when we want to go from the string representation of our program like `"-1"` or `"1 + 2"` to something more manageable and easier to work with.
 Since our program is not a random string (that's what the grammar ensures), we can use the structure within the expressions `"-1"` and `"1 + 2"` to our advantage and come up with a *new representation* like a [tree](https://en.wikipedia.org/wiki/Tree_structure):

 <p align="center">